viveknathani/numero/README.md

 `numero` is software for parsing and evaluating mathematical expressions.
 It is available as a library and as a web service.

-## motivation

-This project started as an exercise in doing some recreational programming.
-I always knew about the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) but never really got to implement it.
-Lately, I've been writing a lot of code in Go and decided to just do this.

 ## usage

 The library can be used as follows.